||Review / Modelling report|

-A Heller Mirage was made and finished as a Belgian Air Force Mirage 5 BA (V BA).
+A Heller Mirage was made and finished as a Belgium Air Force Mirage 5 BA (V BA).
 The type entered service in 1970 as replacement of the old F-84F Thunderstreak.
 The Mirage V BA had no radar and was used exclusively for ground attack.

 The brake disks on the main wheels are slightly different as on a Mirage 3 ( III ) but the Heller kit parts were used.
 I retained the kit (raised) panel lines.

 The BAF Mirage was special as it had an arrestor hook fitted as well.
 The arrestor hook was made from strip.
 Other tiny intakes and scoops were added as weel from scrap.

 Some smaller intakes were made from card, particularly at the lower area near the canons (see page 1 as done at the other Heller kits...)

 The cockpit interior was mainly black.
 The model fin tip got a black edge and small ECM fairings made from thin rod and plastic card.
 Small anti-collision lights were made by cutting out nothes in the wing leading edge tip and , after painting red and blue, filled with Micro Kristal Kleer.

 Also suggested was the later installed chaff dispenser on the lower fuselage tail.

 I had an old IPMS Belgium magazine (kit 54 of Summer 1984) and also a very old DACO decalset D7222 in the decal box and it had markings for a Mirage V of with code "BA 26".
 It sports a wrap around camouflage scheme applied after 1981 and indicates the appropriate Fed.Std colours.

 On the model were used these acrylics: